Longmore Senior Mixed School

 Second World War

 With the declaration of war on 3rd Spetember 1939 the school, as with all the other schools in Hertford, did not re-open after the summer holiday until 20th September.
 In the interim the staff had fitted out the classrooms with black-out on the windows.3

-Belmont Road School, Tottenham had been evacuated to Hertford and shared the Longmore building with the boys on a shift system – 9am to 1pm or 1:15pm to 5:15pm.
+Belmont Road School, Tottenham had been evacuated to Hertford and the Belmont boys shared the Longmore building on a shift system – 9am to 1pm or 1:15pm to 5:15pm.
 Longmore School had 236 boys on the books including 7 private evacuees, i.e. boys who had been evacuated separately by their parents.

 At the end of October the Belmont Boys moved into the Cowper building.

 On the night of 11th October 1940 Hertford was bombed and a bomb did considerable damage to the classrooms especially in the science block at Longmore School.

 Longmore Senior Girls’ School